manan-dude/Neural-Networks/README.md

 - initialisation - to set the number of input, hidden and output nodes
 - train - refine the weights after being given a training set example to learn from
 - query - give an answer from the output nodes after being given an input

+##### If you have any queries about the source-code or anything regarding this project ask me , I will try to resolve your problem.
+My linkedin id is available on my github profile .